luiscoco/Curso_Aprende_Blazor-MicrosoftSemanticKernel-Sample4-AskAboutYourPDF-VectorStoreRAG-version2/README.md

 dotnet user-secrets set "VectorStores:Qdrant:ApiKey" "<yoursecret>"
 ```

-### Redis
+### 2.10.
+Redis

-If you want to use Redis as your vector store, you will need to have an instance of Redis available.
+If you want to use **Redis** as your vector store, you will need to have an instance of Redis available

-You can use the following command to start a Redis instance in docker, and this will work with the default configured settings:
+You can use the following command to start a **Redis instance in Docker**, and this will work with the default configured settings:

 ```cli
 docker run -d --name redis-stack -p 6379:6379 -p 8001:8001 redis/redis-stack:latest
 ```

-If you want to use a different instance of Redis, you can update the appsettings.json file or add the following secret to reconfigure:
+If you want to use a **different instance of Redis**, you can update the appsettings.json file or add the following secret to reconfigure:

 ```cli
 dotnet user-secrets set "VectorStores:Redis:ConnectionConfiguration" "<yourredisconnectionconfiguration>"